-John had decided to clear out the upstairs closet of Harry's belongings after Josephine had found the picture of his parents.
-Not that he worried about what his niece would find up there – he kept the contents of that room decent whenever she came over, and it wasn't often used anyway, except for as storage.
-He'd have complained to Sherlock about what the other man stashed up there, but John was just as guilty of it.
+After Josephine had found the picture of his parents in the upstairs closet, John had decided it was more than time to go through Harry's belonging.
+He wasn't overly worried about what his niece would find up there – he kept the contents of that room decent whenever she came over, and it wasn't often used anyway, except for as storage.
+He'd have complained to Sherlock about what the detective stashed away up there, instead of dealing with it, but John was just as guilty.

-And it had been five years since his sister had died, a realization that had startled him – stunned him, really – when he realized how much time had passed.
-How, during those years, Josephine had learned to walk, talk, grown so much, begun to speak Arabic because her father spoke it passably, had started kindergarten at the French school so she could learn yet another language, had been given her first violin by Sherlock and had taken to it fairly naturally, as naturally as someone her age could.
+And it had been five years since his sister had died, a realization that had startled him – stunned him, really.
+How, during those years, Josephine had learned to walk, talk, grown so much, begun to speak Arabic because her father spoke it passably, had started kindergarten at the French school so she could learn yet another language, had been given her first violin by Sherlock and had taken to it fairly naturally.
 She had lived almost her entire life, save for about the first six months, during the time Harry had been dead.

 It was sobering and unpleasant.
-More so when John realized he did not really notice the lack of her presence in his life, because he'd never truly felt like she was there, unless she was causing him trouble.
+More so when John realized he didn't really notice the lack of her presence in his life.
+For so long, he'd never truly felt like she was there, unless she was causing him trouble.
 Save for the brief period when she'd been sober.
-He made himself remember that she'd come to the hospital to visit him following Sherlock's crash, because it has been the one time John had needed her that she'd supported him.
-Everything else revolved around her needing him, or her not providing the assistance he had wanted from her.
+He made himself remember that she'd come to the hospital to visit him following Sherlock's crash.
+It had been the one time she'd supported him when he'd really needed her.
+Everything else revolved around her needing him, or her letting him down.

-He pulled out some photo albums and small shoeboxes, tossing each one on the bed.
-When he was finished, he stared at it all, certain he must have missed something.
+He pulled out some photo albums and small shoeboxes, tossing them on the bed.
+When he was finished, he stared at the small pile, certain he must have missed something.
 There were two small boxes and four photo albums.
 Everything else, save for some of the photo albums he'd given to his mother, had been donated to a local charity.
-Nothing Harry had owned resonated with John, and he hadn't needed anything from her possessions.
-He had more than enough junk in his flat, most of it courtesy of Sherlock, of course.
+Nothing Harry had owned had meant anything to John, and he hadn't needed anything of hers.
+He had more than enough rubbish in his flat, most of it courtesy of Sherlock.
 There were people out there who could – and probably had – made good use of all the things Harry had left behind.
-It had felt good to get rid of all of her things, to close out his account at the storage facility, to have done with all of it.
-That had been the last thing he'd taken care of, except for taking care of himself, of course.
+It had been a relief to get rid of all of her things, to close out his account at the storage facility, to have done with all of it.

 It was a good time to be upstairs.
 Sherlock was working on something and had been for the past three days, insisting on needing to concentrate.
-John knew enough to stay out of his way during those times, and was very good now at judging when Sherlock really needed him to make himself scarce and when he did not.
+John knew enough to stay out of his way, and was very good now at judging when Sherlock really needed him to make himself scarce and when he didn't.
 Although Sherlock's ability to concentrate on something still astonished John after all this time, he knew – because Sherlock had told him once in complete frustration – that his physical presence was enough to keep the consulting detective from focusing properly.

 Sherlock's intense concentration gave John a good excuse to do something he'd been putting off for half a decade anyway.

 There was another box at the back, shoved under a bag of old clothes he really should put in a donation bin, roughly the same size as the ones he'd pulled out with Harry's things.
 John tossed the bag on the floor with a dull thump and eased the box out.
-It was actually bigger than he'd initially thought, and quite dusty, although everything in there was dusty.
-It was about twice the size of a big shoebox, perhaps for boots, he didn't know.
+It was actually bigger than he'd initially thought, and coated with a layer of dust.
 It wasn't labelled with anything.
 He didn't remember it, but then, he didn't really recall what he'd stored of Harry's.

-John tossed it on the bed with its companions and put the chair back, then settled himself on top of the dark blue duvet.
+John tossed it on the bed with its companions and put the chair back, settling himself on top of the dark blue duvet.
 He scanned through the photo albums, picking out several pictures of his family from when he'd been a child and a teenager, and some of him from when he'd been in university, his graduation, a formal army photo.
-Harry had probably gotten most of the later ones from his parents, he supposed, since by the time John had gone to uni, they had not really been on speaking terms anymore.
-He thought it was sad – so much wasted time.
-And so much wasted life, of course.
+Harry had probably got most of the later ones from his parents, he supposed, since by the time John had gone to uni, they hadn't really been on speaking terms anymore.
+It seemed sad now – so much wasted time.
+So much wasted life.

 With a sigh, he snapped the last of the albums shut.
 None of the other pictures mattered.
-He closed his eyes a moment, one hand still resting on the cover of the photo album, and waited for the residual anger at his sister to pass, or at least to settle somewhat.
+He closed his eyes a moment, one hand still resting on the cover of the photo album, and waited for the residual anger at his sister to pass.

 John stood, putting the albums aside, shaking away the darker thoughts.
 Now wasn't the time for them, with Sherlock clattering around downstairs, the occasional strains of violin music combined with comments directed at the skull.
 He listened at the door for a moment, a smile playing on his lips, but was careful to keep to the floorboards that didn't creak when he returned to the bed and sat down again.